DagimB/6188_Recipe_Text_Classification/README.md

 Model 4: Large Hugging Face Model (screenshots only)

 Additionally, the repository contains:

-Report: Documents the process and findings of the project.

-Proposal: Outlines a strategy for cuisine classification labeling.

 <h2>Report</h2>
 The report documents the methodologies, experiments, results, and analysis conducted throughout the project.
 It provides insights into the effectiveness of different models and strategies.